Rudd-O/copperheados-build/README.md

 Install the Jenkins Pipeline plugin on your Jenkins instance.

+Copy the directory containing this file, exactly as-is, into the Jenkins `jobs` folder.
+For example, if your Jenkins `jobs` folder path is `/var/lib/jenkins/jobs`, then you'd copy this folder so that the copy ends up at `/var/lib/jenkins/jobs/copperheados-build`.
+If you'd like, rename it afterwards, so it isn't named `copperheados-build`.

-Make a copy of the the `config.xml.j2` file and name it `config.xml`.
+Inside the newly-created directory, make a copy of the the `config.xml.j2` file and name it `config.xml`.

-Create a Jenkins job directory for your build under the Jenkins `jobs` folder.

-Place all files in this repository into that Jenkins `jobs` subfolder.
-Preserve the directory structure.

 Open the `config.xml` file and look for the string `{{`.
 Substitute your preferred values for every instance of `{{ ... }}` that you find there.